5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### The meta character `\N`

 `\N` has almost the same meaning as the `.` except that it never matches the end of a line.
-That means that it's independent from the setting of "DotAll":
+That means it's independent from the setting of DotAll:

 ~~~
       '"\N*"'⎕R''⍠('DotAll' 1)('Mode' 'D')⊣'"Foo' 'Goo "'